hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/gallery/index.md

       search: 'Filter and order records. <a href="/en/docs/rest-api/query-parameters/" target="_blank">Learn more</a>.',
       fields: 'Specify fields to appear in records.',
       new: 'Create a new record.',
-      created: 'The new record is also on the records list.',
+      created: 'This is the new record.',
       config: 'Set additional configuration parameters.'
     },
     urls: {